ryzo95/Milestone-Project-1/README.md

 The main points are made immediately with the hero image The user has the option to scroll down or use the internal navigation links in the nav bar, both of which will lead to the areas of information required, to learn more about the organisation.

-As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
+As a First Time Visitor, I want to be able to easily navigate throughout the site, I want to know detailed information on why I should choose this site and on whether it is trusted.
+I also want to locate their social media links to see their followings on social media to determine how known they are.

 The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
 On the Newsletter Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.